 Don’t let study abroad costs get you down.
 A common misconception about study abroad is that it is unaffordable, but guess what?
 There are literally thousands of study abroad scholarships and grants out there, just waiting for you to apply for them!
 And who doesn’t love free money?
 We all get those heart-eye-emoji vibes just thinking about it.

 You might have to make some sacrifices in the months leading up to your summer/semester/year abroad (say no to splurging on dessert and cut down on on that post-Christmas-sales shopping), but being smart with your money before studying abroad is just one stepping stone on the way to bigger and better adventures.
 Smart saving tactics mixed with financial aid (like scholarships to study abroad) mean you’ll be able to *finally* achieve your travel goal — just as long as you’re willing to put in the work of applying!

 Here are 10 sure-fire steps to score the best study abroad scholarships (but don’t think that means they’re easy study abroad scholarships!).
-Since you're busy juggling school, work, family, and friend commitments, we didn't want to waste YOUR time with outdated ideas or strategies to help you win those awards.
+We know you want to travel in great places, but since you're busy juggling school, work, family, and friend commitments, we didn't want to waste YOUR time with outdated ideas or strategies to help you win those awards.
 We wanted to cut to the chase.
-Without further ado, here's our barebones advice on how to study abroad with scholarship.
+Pick a destination (ideally one of the best), then without further ado, read our barebones advice on how to study abroad with scholarship.

 Step 1.
 Ask for Help

 First and foremost, don’t be afraid to reach out to the people around you for help.
 Contact your university’s study abroad office, your professors, the financial aid office, and your academic advisors to ask them about scholarships or grants that they may know of.